Red Rocks Amphitheatre: Notable performances

+In 2014, after voters in Colorado legalized marijuana, the Colorado Symphony played a cannabis-themed "Red Rocks on a High Note" show there.
+In 2018, Yo-Yo Ma began his tour of Bach's Cello Suites at Red Rocks.

+On October 5, 2019, AJR played a sold-out show at the amphitheater for their Neotheater World Tour.

 During the 2020 pandemic, Red Rocks hosted the Colorado Symphony Strings, which played sold-out Acoustic on the Rocks shows in July and August, following social-distancing guidelines.

 In September 2020, virtual shows were streamed live.
 Despite Denver Arts & Venues announcing the closure of all its venues (including Red Rocks) in September, in-person shows did occur.
 Other events included drive-in movies for mainstream films and the Denver Film Festival's red carpet movies.

 In 2021, Red Rocks Amphitheatre was named the top-grossing and most-attended concert venue of any size, anywhere in the world.

-On August 9 and 10, 2022, South Park creators Trey Parker and Matt Stone held a live concert alongside rock bands Primus, Ween, and Rush at Red Rocks Amphitheatre, commemorating South Park's 25th anniversary.
+On August 9 and 10, 2022, South Park creators Trey Parker and Matt Stone held a live concert alongside rock bands Primus, Ween and Rush at Red Rocks Amphitheatre, commemorating South Park's 25th anniversary.
 Besides a few original songs from the supporting bands, the concert mainly consisted of Parker and Stone performing music from the series.

+On June 21, 2023, the largest injury-inducing weather event in the venue's history occurred.
+Before Louis Tomlinson was scheduled to perform, a hailstorm with apple sized hail injured over 90 people, including 7 who were hospitalized.